 A. Andrew Gonzalez, “Unio Mystica”

-One of the most important symbols of Pentecost, celebrated today, is the dove, which in Christianity is identified with the Holy Spirit.
 The symbolism of the dove goes back a long way and over many geographical locations.
 In ancient Greece, it was sacred to the goddess Aphrodite, who the Romans called Venus Columba (Venus-the-Dove).
-In India it was perceived as a symbol of lust and the equivalent of the yoni.
+In India it was perceived as a symbol of desire and the equivalent of the yoni.
 As Barbara G. Walker puts it, “Joined to her consort the phallic serpent, the Dove-goddess stood for sexual union and Life.”
 Interestingly, the Semitic word for ‘dove’ – ione, is related not only to ‘yoni’ but also to the Roman name of the goddess Hera – Juno.
-“Juno” also meant a woman genius, and if you are still following my linguistic meanderings, the Dove/Holy Spirit is in its essence an expression of the higher mind of the deity, i.e. Sophia –an emanation of divine wisdom.
+“Juno” also meant a woman genius, so the Dove/Holy Spirit is in its essence an expression of the higher mind of the deity, i.e. Sophia –an emanation of divine wisdom.
 In Gnosticism, Sophia was a feminine figure, identified with the soul.
+In Christianity, the dove is the emblem of the Holy Spirit, which impregnates the Virgin Mary.
+Great mother goddesses such as Ishtar, Atargatis or Aphrodite were perceived as doves in their dual nature of being earthy and celestial at the same time.

 Queen Semiramis, legendary founder of Babylon – her name meant “Dove” in the Syrian tongue